 They were joined by 37 undergraduate and graduate students from KLE and China’s Nanjing University of Postal and Telecommunications.

 In addition to classroom learning about small businesses, growth ventures and corporate and social entrepreneurship, students collaborated in small groups on the “500 Rupee Challenge.”
 Each team was given 500 rupees (about $7 USD) and had two days to create a small business (such as selling candygrams or homemade jewelry) to raise capital.

 Collectively, the teams raised 35,000 rupees from the two-day project, which they decided to donate to a local orphanage.
 A group of 10 students traveled by motorized rickshaws to the orphanage, unannounced, to make the donation.
 The students were invited to meet the children and spent more than an hour at the orphanage.

-“It was definitely one of my favorite parts of the trip,” junior business administration major Jonathan Griffiths wrote on his GE2 study abroad blog
+“It was definitely one of my favorite parts of the trip,” junior business administration major Jonathan Griffiths wrote on his GE2 study abroad blog.

-The class also had a chance to meet Gururaj “Desh” Deshpande, a legendary venture capitalist, high-tech entrepreneur and philanthropist who hosts the annual Deshpande Symposium
+The class also had a chance to meet Gururaj “Desh” Deshpande, a legendary venture capitalist, high-tech entrepreneur and philanthropist who hosts the annual Deshpande Symposium at UML.

 After completing their coursework in Hubli, students flew to Chennai, on the Bay of Bengal in eastern India, where they spent three days taking in historical and cultural sights.